Rasan (organization): Response to COVID-19

-in Iraq, where there are no laws protecting LGBT communities, conservative groups and religious militants are currently the main threat to the LGBT people's lives.
-The spread of COVID-19 has seen a rise in the religious leaders' anti-LGBT speeches and further danger to the lives of LGBT people, especially in countries where ideological groups such as the Shi'ite, which have militias.
-There has been instances where influential figures in Iraq blamed the spread of COVID-19 on LGBT people.
+in Iraq, where there are no laws protecting LGBTQ communities, conservative groups and religious militants are currently the main threat to the LGBTQ people's lives.
+The spread of COVID-19 has seen a rise in the religious leaders' anti-LGBTQ speeches and further danger to the lives of LGBTQ people, especially in countries where ideological groups such as the Shi'ite, which have militias.
+There has been instances where influential figures in Iraq blamed the spread of COVID-19 on LGBTQ people.

 On May 17, 2020, the European Union (EU), British, and Canadian embassies raised the pride flag in their Baghdad headquarters, which caused a massive backlash, forcing the EU embassy to take down the flag after a few hours.
-Muqtada al-Sadir had earlier called for an end to violence against members of the LGBT community; according to a report written by Zhiar Ali for Rasan, he was one of the most influential people to start a hate campaign against the community, declaring homosexuality a "paraphilia" and comparing it to incest.
+Muqtada al-Sadir had earlier called for an end to violence against members of the LGBTQ community; according to a report written by Zhiar Ali for Rasan, he was one of the most influential people to start a hate campaign against the community, declaring homosexuality a "paraphilia" and comparing it to incest.
 Iraqi politicians soon started an unsuccessful campaign to expel the EU embassy out of Iraq.